mrigankvashist/100-Days-of-Java/README.md

 You have to remove prime numbers from the given ArrayList and return the updated ArrayList

 - ### Reduced contribution due to end terms.

+# Day 26
+- ### Print Decreasing
+You are given a positive number n.
+You are required to print the counting from n to You are required to not use any loops.
+Complete the body of print Decreasing function to achieve it.
+Use only <b>recursive</b> logic.

+- ### Print Increasing
+You are given a positive number n.
+You are required to print the counting from 1 to n.
+You are required to not use any loops.
+Complete the body of print Increasing function to achieve it.
+Use only <b>recursive</b> logic.